 Roast turkey legs are perfect for a small scale holiday dinner for two.
 Turkey legs have the traditional holiday flavor, but are less work to prepare than an entire turkey.
 Cook just the drumsticks, or use the entire leg, drumstick and thigh.

-A raw turkey leg, skin and meat, has 144 calories per 100 grams, which is roughly a 3 1/2-ounce serving.
+- A raw turkey leg, skin and meat, has 144 calories per 100 grams, which is roughly a 3 1/2-ounce serving.

-There are no recommended intakes for fat, but it is recommended that you no more than 25 to 35 percent of your daily calories come from fat, and no more than 7 percent of those should be from trans fats, according to the American Heart Association.
-One turkey leg contains 5.4 grams of fat according to the USDA nutrient database.
+There are no recommended intakes for fat, but it's recommended that you no more than 25 to 35 percent of your daily calories come from fat, and no more than 7 percent of those should be from trans fats, according to the American Heart Association.
+One turkey leg contains 5.4 grams of fat according to the USDA Nutrient Database.